 Texas Enterprise Fund (TEF): Discretionary cash grants may be available to businesses that create at least 25 new jobs in rural areas or 75 jobs in metropolitan areas.
 To qualify for incentives under this “deal closing fund,” the wages for the jobs should be above the average wage in the county where the project would be located.
-The amount of the TEF award will be determined by several factors including average project wages, the number of jobs to be created, the amount of capital investment, and the availability of funds.
+The amount of the TEF award will be determined by several factors including average project wages, number of net new jobs, capital investment, community support, and the availability of program funds.

 Enterprise Zone: Businesses that establish operations in an Enterprise Zone are eligible to receive refunds on state sales and use tax for qualified expenditures.

 Sales and Use Tax Exemptions: Available to taxpayers who manufacture, fabricate, or process tangible property for sale; manufacturing companies are also exempt from paying state sales/use tax on electricity and natural gas used in manufacturing, processing, or fabricating tangible personal property.

 Freeport Exemption: Property tax exemptions are available for various types of goods that are detained in Texas for 175 days or less.
 The goods must be in Texas only for a limited purpose such as assembly, storage, manufacturing, processing or fabricating.
 This exemption is available in select areas only.

 Manufacturing Exemption: Equipment purchased for use in the manufacturing process is exempt for the state sales and use tax.